The history and beauty of black and white photography

-Photography is the practice, science, and art of creating images that are durable by recording electromagnetic radiations, for example light.
-These electromagnetic radiations, for example light are recorded either chemically by the use of very light sensitive material like the famously known photographic film, or electronically using an image sensor.
+Photography is the practice, science, and art for creating images that are durable by recording electromagnetic radiations, for example, light.
+These electromagnetic radiations are recorded either chemically by the use of very light-sensitive material like the famously known photographic film, or electronically using an image sensor.

 How it Works

-In photography, when using a film camera, the lens of the camera focuses the light being reflected to the light sensitive photographic film.
+In photography, when using a film camera, the lens of the camera focuses the light being reflected the light-sensitive photographic film.
 Therefore, the light reflected from any object within the scope of the camera’s lens is recorded as a real image on the film inside the camera only during the time of exposure.

 For digital cameras, the reflected light from each object is focused into the image sensor, which generates an electric charge at each pixel and these electronic charges are then processed electronically and then stored as digital files in modern storage devices, for example, memory cards.